avonarnim/ausflug/README.md

 ## Deploying the Backend

 The backend API server is hosted in GCP.
 It is built using Docker.
-The following commands are used:
+The following commands are used (running from the `backend` folder):

 ```
 <!-- This creates an image named backend -->